xod-wow/LiteMount/ABOUT.md

 # In-Combat Actions

 LiteMount cannot mount in combat.
-It has a default set of combat actions which can dismount you, exit vehicles, or cast Travel Form, Aquatic Form or Ghost Wolf.
+It has a default set of combat actions which can dismount you, exit vehicles, or cast Travel Form or Ghost Wolf.

 # Getting Out of Water